ParthChandanPC/Puzzle/README.md

 ## Quizes and Answers
-Answer 1: Pete
+- Answer 1: Pete
-Answer 2: Donald Duck
+- Answer 2: Donald Duck
-Answer 3: Goofy
+- Answer 3: Goofy
-Answer 4: Pluto
+- Answer 4: Pluto
-Answer 5: Minnie Mouse
+- Answer 5: Minnie Mouse
-Answer 6: Mickey Mouse
+- Answer 6: Mickey Mouse
-END: Claim Gift
+- END: Claim Gift

+## Solution
-Solution: Click on the button to claim gift.
+Click on the button to claim gift.

 ## Requirements
 The source code of this project is written in HTML/CSS/JS.
 So, you do not require anything extra to run this project.